BlakeCLewis/PILN/README.md

 Electricity and heat are dangerous!
 Evaluate the risk and make go no go decision!

 Web-based Raspberry Pi Kiln Control:
-- achieved my goal to run on Rasberry Pi Zero W, but I am currently running on a Raspberry Pi 3b:
+- achieved my goal to run on Rasberry Pi Zero W, but I am currently firering on a Raspberry Pi 3b:
 	+ sqlite3 database for firing profiles and logging (very small memory footprint)
 	+ lighttpd web server (very small memory footprint)